96jonesa/BaSim/README.md

 # Current Focus

 The project's code has grown quite a bit, so I will be spending the next few days learning JavaScript + Node.js away from this project so that I can better organize the current and future code.

-# Current Focus

-The project's code has grown quite a bit, so I will be spending the next few days learning JavaScript + Node.js away from this project so that I can better organize the current and future code.
 Tentative study to include:

 - https://www.coursera.org/learn/javascript-jquery-json/